top of page

 Minor Hospitals in the Neighborhood

 Whole articles on this website have been devoted to some of the hospitals in the neighborhood.
-This article will provide a summary of the histories of those institutions and add three more hospitals to the list.
+This article will provide a summary of the histories of those institutions and add four more hospitals to the list.

 Review of Already Discussed Hospitals in the Neighborhood